Homemade Peach Ice Cream

 Side shot of two bowls of peach ice cream.

 Happy summer!
-I’ve had a few people recently ask me for this recipe.
+I’ve had a few people recently ask me a fresh homemade peach ice cream recipe.
 You ask, I deliver!
 I’ve got a list of other requests but will always take more.
 Keep them coming, and I’ll keep sharing my ideas and recipes.

-For me, summertime has always been about the cold desserts.
+For me, summertime has always been about cold desserts.
 Now that we’ve purchased an ice cream maker that you can use INSIDE the house, I love it even more.
-We still use the old 4-quart mixer but not having to go outside on hot Texas days makes me pull out the KitchenAid Attachment every time.
+We still use our old-fashioned ice cream maker (a 4-quart mixer – rock salt required) but if I can avoid going outside on hot Texas days and use the KitchenAid, I’ll do that every time.
 See below for links.

 Side shot of a pan of peach ice cream with an ice cream scoop.

-2. Seasonal peaches make it extra delicious.
-I love making this in the summer when peaches are at their peak flavor-wise.
-Juicy, drip-down-your-face peaches are key to the flavor.
+2. SEASONAL PEACHES. – I love making this in the summer during peach season.
+Juicy, drip-down-your-face beautiful peaches are key to summer flavor.

-3. Pureeing the peaches makes this ice cream smooth and creamy.
-If you use large chunks of peaches, they become rather hard and icy.
-Using a food processor to puree them (but leaving small chunks) allows for the ice cream to stay creamy.
+3. SMOOTH & CREAMY – If you include large chunks of peaches, they become rather hard and icy.
+Using a food processor to puree them (but leaving tiny peach pieces) allows the ice cream to stay creamy.
 That’s what you want!

-4. Leftovers are great.
-I love having little containers of ice cream in my freezer.
+4. LEFTOVERS – I love having little containers of ice cream in my freezer.
 Since I’ve been testing recipes like crazy, I have about a dozen or so containers at this moment (even after giving some away)!

-• Dairy – Both heavy cream and whole milk is needed.
+• Dairy – Both heavy whipping cream and whole milk is needed.

 • Eggs – I used five egg yolks for this recipe.